smmoosavi/jsx-xml/README.md

 ```

 ### `Fragment`
-With fragment tag you can return more than one element. `Fragment` is useful in functions.
+This tag allows you to return more than one element. `Fragment` is useful in functions.

 ```jsx harmony
 import { render, JSXXML, Fragment } from 'jsx-xml'